1960s and 1970s Retro Party Supplies and Ideas

 coladas.
 Snapple began in the 1970s.
 Granola became very popular in the

 1970s.
-So did Orville Redenbacher popcorn.
-Bugles, Chips and Dip, Chocolate
+So did Orville Redenbacher popcorn, Bugles, Chips and Dip, Chocolate

-Fondue and everyone was making Hamburger Helper.
-Of course, hot dogs and
+Fondue and Hamburger Helper.
+Hot dogs and

 hamburgers are a hit at any party.